AnthonyAstige/eslint-plugin-astige/docs/plugins/astige-javascript.md

 ### `no-export-as`

-Disallows using the `as` keyword in export statements, enforcing direct named exports.
+Disallows using the `as` keyword in export statements, enforcing direct named exports:

 **❌ Incorrect:**